ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 `HTTPBadRequest` exception if anything goes wrong.
 The PUT responder uses the :py:class:`~shr.MethodResponse` class to construct the JSON response.
-We'll cover the more detailed exception handling in the next section. :py:func``
+We'll cover the more detailed exception handling in the next section.

 Alpaca Exceptions